russgray/basildoncoder_blog/content/Killing-and-Reviving-an-Aspire-One.md

 Title: Killing and Reviving an Aspire One
 Date: 2009-02-08 21:01
 Author: Russell Gray
-Slug: Killing-and-Reviving-an-Aspire-One
+Slug: killing-and-reviving-aspire-one

 I just spent 2 hours reviving my Aspire One netbook after inadvertently killing it whilst fiddling about configuring [dropbox][1].
 I found the whole process unnecessarily fiddly and information on the interwebs to be a bit scarcer than I would have liked, so I'm documenting it here in case I need it in the future.
 Hopefully it'll be useful to someone else too.

 So, the cause of death was a typo when trying to set up the dropboxd daemon to start automatically on boot.
 I'm not running nautilus so couldn't use one of